 As we’ve seen with the recent pandemic, both currencies and indices can be prone to large swings up or down based on economic turmoil, recovery and economic

-Trade protection: Using risk tools like TIOshield (only available at TIOmarkets) can help to protect your trades against sudden breaking news that may swing the markets one or another.
+Trade protection: Using risk tools like a stop loss can help to protect your trades against sudden adverse price movements.

 Execution speeds: Slow order execution speeds can lead to a big difference between the price you see when you click to open a trade, and the actual price your order is opened at.
 This difference between prices is called “slippage”.